Yandex Cloud

 • Declarative approach to cluster creation and management.

-• Custom Control Plane.
+• Custom control plane.

-• Alternative to Terraform in CI processes.
+• Alternative to Terraform for CI pipelines.

 Provider compatibility with the Kubernetes Cluster API